akostrik/stage_telegram_python/README.md

 - [Auxipresse](https://auxipress.be/) (Belgium)

 ## Methodology
-The project followed the [agile practices](https://en.wikipedia.org/wiki/Agile_software_development) which include requirements discovery and solutions improvement through self-organising and cross-functional teams with the users, except that both the developers team and the users were represented by myself only.
+The project was based on the main pillars of [Agile_development method] (https://en.wikipedia.org/wiki/Agile_software_development) which include requirements discovery and solution improvement through self-organizing, cross-functional teams with users.
+With the exception that, as part of the internship, the team of developers and the users were represented only by myself.

 The approach to development followed the Scrum principles like:
 - breaking work into goals to be completed within time-boxed iterations, called sprints, which were dedicated to the context study, the [large language models](https://en.wikipedia.org/wiki/Large_language_model) study, the architecture, python and its interactions with the concerned API, the datababases and elasticsearch, node.js, vue.js, the report);